How to insure a lease car

 Most insurers offer at least two types of cover – one based on the legal minimum third party policy and another called comprehensive.

-Many leasing companies will need you to have more than the minimum third-party cover, so be sure check your contract before you apply.
+Many leasing companies will require you to have comprehensive cover, rather than just the minimum third‑party cover, so be sure to check your contract before you apply.

 What’s included in our car insurance, which can cover your lease car?

 Our Comprehensive Car Insurance goes even further, with cover to repair damage to your vehicle following an accident and cover to drive someone else’s car if you’re over 25.
+Cancellation fees may apply.
 Limitations and exclusions apply.

 If you’d like to find out more, take a trip over to our car insurance page.